TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-4-Maintenance-and-Security/Day-4/Lesson-2.rst

 .. _s4-d4-l2

 ====================
-Lesson 2 — ADD TITLE
+Lesson 2 — Steps to Address and Document Vulnerabilities in TYPO3 Core
 ====================